This article originally appeared on Trail Runner

-Name some all-time favorite pieces of running gear you rely on?
+Name an all-time favorite piece of running gear you rely on?

 When the going gets rough in a race, what do you murmur to yourself under your breath?

-What are three words (or one sentence) you’d share with someone new to trail running who is looking to improve?
+What is one sentence you’d share with someone new to trail running who is looking to improve?

 GPS watch, regular watch, or no watch when running?